 Braids create a tangible reflection of culture and history that is immeasurable.
 I have had my own people come up to me and express their gratitude for someone growing out their hair, and their desire to grow out their own hair in their youth.
 Programs such as this integrated into the school systems or being accessible as a tool for people can be used as motivation to keep on with growing braids and support for youth to connect with indigenous people that have also made the tough choice to stand up for their culture.

-We are currently in the process of creating a video using Elder interviews, as well as younger Indigenous men who can speak to their own experiences of their struggles with keeping their braids, and some who were never taught the value of braids growing up, but who made a life changing decision to grow their braids out later in life.
+Our documentary was made using Elder interviews, as well as younger Indigenous men, including NHL player Ethan Bear, who can speak to their own experiences of their struggles with keeping their braids, and some who were never taught the value of braids growing up, but who made a life changing decision to grow their braids out later in life.
 Although this video focuses on Indigenous culture, it is meant to be inclusive in hopes of bringing understanding to why Indigenous men and boys wear their hair in braids.
 Our aim is to end the bullying that surrounds this issue that can be intentional and unintentional through misunderstanding.
 We are strong believers in the idea that education is the bridge to understanding.
 This is a video we hope to be able to share with school boards in Canada to be used in schools as a tool for awareness and understanding on Orange Shirt Day, Indigenous Awareness Week, and within the anti-bullying curriculum.
-We are also planning to make it accessible to everyone by making it available online for their own personal understanding, or to be used in cultural sensitivity training in the workplace.
+Our video is accessible to everyone online for their own personal understanding, or to be used in cultural sensitivity training in the workplace, and schools.